 The court found at a recent preliminary hearing that the content of the press release was indeed defamatory of the Claimant, and the claim will proceed.

-The Defendants will now have two options: to defend against the claim in court, or to attempt to reach settlement with the Claimant before any final hearing.
+The Defendants will now have two options: to defend against the claim in court or to attempt to reach a settlement with the Claimant before any final hearing.
 Both of these will likely incur significant further costs.
 This, along with possible further negative publicity and reputational damage, is clearly something which the business may well have preferred to avoid.

 Why is this important?